Rethinking Code Complexity Through the Lens of Large Language Models: Experiments

 \subsection{Impact on LLM-Based Code Tasks}

-Beyond correlation analysis, we further assess the practical utility of \ourmetric through a causal intervention: \emph{Can we improve LLM-based code tasks through explicitly reducing \ourmetric?} To answer this question, we perform semantics-preserving code rewriting to reduce \ourmetric and examine the impact on model performance.
+Beyond correlation analysis, we further assess the practical utility of \ourmetric through a controlled causal intervention: \emph{Can reducing \ourmetric directly improve LLM performance on code-related tasks?} To answer this question, we perform semantics-preserving code rewriting to reduce \ourmetric and examine the resulting changes in downstream task performance.

-Specifically, we use \textsc{DeepSeek-V3.2}~\citep{deepseekai2024deepseekv3} to rewrite code samples and retain only those rewritten programs that (1) pass all original test cases (except for the program repair task) and (2) achieve a strictly lower \ourmetric than their original counterparts.
-To disentangle the effect of \ourmetric from conventional control-flow simplifications, we further require that cyclomatic complexity does not decrease during rewriting, ensuring that any performance gains cannot be attributed to reductions in traditional complexity measures.
-Additional details of the rewriting procedure are provided in Appendix~\ref{sec:code-rewrite}.
+Specifically, we employ \textsc{DeepSeek-V3.2}~\citep{deepseekai2024deepseekv3} to rewrite code samples under two constraints: (1) the rewritten program must preserve functional equivalence by passing all original test cases (except for the program repair task), and (2) the rewritten version must achieve a strictly lower \ourmetric than the original code.
+To further disentangle the effect of \ourmetric from conventional structural simplifications, we additionally constrain cyclomatic complexity to remain unchanged or increase during rewriting.
+This ensures that any observed performance gains cannot be attributed to reductions in traditional control-flow complexity measures.
+Additional details of the rewriting pipeline are provided in Appendix~\ref{sec:code-rewrite}.

-This process yields a rewritten dataset with systematically reduced \ourmetric values.
-We then evaluate LLM performance on the subset of samples that admit valid rewrites, using identical models and experimental settings before and after rewriting.
-This paired and controlled comparison allows us to directly isolate the causal effect of reducing \ourmetric on task performance.
+The resulting rewritten dataset therefore contains semantically equivalent programs with systematically reduced \ourmetric values while maintaining comparable traditional structural complexity.
+We subsequently reevaluate all downstream tasks on the subset of samples admitting valid rewrites, using identical evaluation models and experimental settings before and after rewriting.
+This paired and controlled setup enables direct analysis of the causal impact of reducing \ourmetric on LLM performance.